 Now that's off of my chest I would like to talk briefly about the reading I had to do for tomorrow.
 My reading was called, "25 Questions about the Murder of New Orleans".
 This reading was captivating for me because it simply asked questions that have not been any answered about New Orleans' preparation and evacuation/aide following Katrina.

-"Why did Secretary of Homeland Security Michael Chertoff not declare Katrina an "Incident of National Significance" until August 31--thus preventing the full deployment of urgently needed federal resources?"
+The number one question that just makes me furious at our government is:"Why did Secretary of Homeland Security Michael Chertoff not declare Katrina an "Incident of National Significance" until August 31--thus preventing the full deployment of urgently needed federal resources?"

 Why?
 What made this guy hold back on pushing the almighty button of sending help?
 I don't really have an explanation for this.
 The only one that has the answer is Michael Chertoff and I don't even think he will give you an answer.
 He might just give you some political answer that never really answers the question!
 Who knows...But I do know that one thing that made the situation worse was how our governments between Federal, State, and Local communicate with each other.
 I like to think of the Federal government as having the only authority to push the gigantic green button.
 What does the green button do?
 It tells the State and Local governments as well as anyone that is working for the Federal government that its okay to do what ever they need to do.
 In this case, why did FEMA have to wait for Michael Chertoff to push the big green button?!?!?!?
 They had all the resources right?
 They are the people we depend on to save an entire city that is in devastation.
 I just want everyone who is reading this to forget the question, why didn't Chertoff declare Katrina an "Incident of National Significance"?
 The real question is "why in the world does FEMA and the rest of our governments have to wait for the Federal government to say its okay to save millions of lives?"
 Why?
 People are dying here and our institutions that we depend on are waiting for some dude to push a big green button!
 That's Insane!
 That needs to change in my opinion and it needs to happen before another disaster decides to come along and take out another city like New Orleans.